 Put the Charter and the Ship through its paces and keep a good log of what works and what changed.

-With Charter and Mission defined well-enough to start, I want to think about an invitation structure that is compatible with the way I already work.
-I’m resurrecting the concept of Expeditions, Campaigns, and Sorties as a way to structure operationsA sortie is conceptually similar to a sprint in Agile Software Development, which is a scope-limited period of time during which a particular objective is worked toward.
+As it happens, I already have a system based on the concept of Expeditions, Campaigns, and Sorties.A sortie is conceptually similar to a sprint in Agile Software Development, which is a scope-limited period of time during which a particular objective is worked toward.
 I liked the idea of a more romantic framing..
+This maps well onto the idea of a Ship, I feel.

 Expeditions - Organizing for Exploration